magvtv/77_Cemadel/README.md

 #### Run Locally

 1. Clone or download this repository.
-2. Open `main.html` directly in your browser:
+2. Open `index.html` directly in your browser:
-   - Double-click `main.html`, or
+   - Double-click `index.html`, or
    - Right-click and choose “Open With” → your browser, or
-   - Serve the folder via a simple static server (e.g., `python -m http.server`) and navigate to `http://localhost:8000/main.html`.
+   - Serve the folder via a simple static server (e.g., `python -m http.server`) and navigate to `http://localhost:8000/index.html`.

-The page will load Bootstrap and JavaScript from CDNs referenced in `main.html`.

 ### Deployment